Declan Brooks

 Declan Brooks (born 10 July 1996) is a British Olympic bronze medalist winning cyclist who competes in Freestyle BMX.

 Brooks was born in Portsmouth and attended Cams Hill School and would practice at the Southsea skate park.
 He won a bronze medal at the European BMX Championships in Valmiera, and a silver in the freestyle World Cup in 2019, and achieved a tenth-place finish at the 2019 UCI Urban Cycling World Championships, in Chengdu.

 In June 2021 he was confirmed on the Great Britain team for the delayed 2020 Summer Games in Tokyo.
 On August 1 he won the bronze medal in the BMX Freestyle.

+Brooks later coached European champion Sasha Pardoe.

 Personal life

 In 2017, Brooks appeared as a contestant on the ITV dating gameshow Take Me Out.